January 28, 2014

 Within this microsite you will find a wealth of information about the 38th annual Olivier Awards, organised each year by the Society of London Theatre to celebrate the very best of West End theatre.

-A special BBC Radio 2 programme will also air at 6pm on Saturday 18 April 2014.
+A special BBC Radio 2 programme will air at 6pm on Saturday 18 April 2014.
 The two-hour highlights programme will be hosted by Claudia Winkleman and feature backstage interviews, special guests and highlights from ceremony.

 MasterCard, headline sponsor